9999years/new.becca.ooo/source/_posts/functional-programming-in-java.md

 title: Introduction to functional programming in Java
 ---

+# Introduction to functional programming in Java

+**Note:** This article was originally written for a course on Structure and Interpretation of Computer Programs (SICP).

 This is a new piece of documentation, written just for this course, so let me know if parts of it are unclear to you — or if you like it!
 Expect to read it fairly slowly (like any technical writing), and consult the [Java